WWE News: Details Revealed On Vince McMahon Undergoing Another Surgery

 There’s an iconic man that reigns supreme in every sport throughout the world.
 In football, there’s John Madden.
 For baseball, it’s Babe Ruth.
 In hockey, there’s Mario Lemieux and Wayne Gretzky.
 As for the world of pro wrestling, it’s Vince McMahon.
 Without question, McMahon is one of the first names that comes to mind when the WWE or WrestleMania are mentioned.
 Without McMahon, there is no WWE.
-Without McMahon, who knows if professional wrestling is still relevant.
+Without McMahon, who knows if professional wrestling would still be relevant.

 For example, at WrestleMania 31, Brock Lesnar and Roman Reigns were in the main event for the WWE World Heavyweight championship.
 Lesnar was the champion going into the match.
 If the WWE fans had to choose between the competitors, they didn’t want Reigns to come out on top.
 Two nights before the event, McMahon actually had Reigns winning.
 Now, plans can change, which they certainly did.
 Fan-favorite Seth Rollins cashed in his Money in the Bank briefcase to capture the championship.